Shahrbaraz: War against the Byzantine Empire

 After Heraclius' victory, he marched towards Caucasian Albania and wintered there.
 Shahrbaraz, along with Shahin and Shahraplakan were later sent by the orders of Khosrow II to trap the forces of Heraclius.
 Shahin managed to rout the Byzantine army.
 Due to jealousy between the Sasanian commanders, Shahrbaraz hurried with his army to take part in the glory of the victory.
 Heraclius met them at Tigranakert and routed the forces of Shahraplakan and Shahin one after the other.
 After this victory, Heraclius crossed the Araxes and camped in the plains on the other side.
 Shahin, with the remnants of both his and Shahraplakan's armies joined Shahrbaraz in the pursuit of Heraclius, but marshes slowed them down.
 At Aliovit, Shahrbaraz split his forces, sending some 6,000 troops to ambush Heraclius while the remainder of the troops stayed at Aliovit.
 Heraclius launched a surprise night attack on the Sasanian main camp in February 625, destroying it.
 Shahrbaraz only barely escaped, naked and alone, having lost his harem, baggage, and men.

 Heraclius spent the rest of winter to the north of Lake Van.
 In 625, his forces attempted to push back towards the Euphrates.
 In a mere seven days, he bypassed Mount Ararat and the 200 miles along the Arsanias River to capture Amida and Martyropolis, important fortresses on the upper Tigris.
 Heraclius then carried on towards the Euphrates, pursued by Shahrbaraz.
 According to Arab sources, he was stopped at the Satidama or Batman Su River and defeated; Byzantine sources, however, do not mention this incident.
 Another minor skirmish between Heraclius and Shahrbaraz took place at the Sarus river near Adana.
 Shahrbaraz stationed his forces across the river from the Byzantines.
 A bridge spanned the river, and the Byzantines immediately charged across.
 Shahrbaraz feigned retreat to lead the Byzantines into an ambush, and the vanguard of Heraclius' army was destroyed within minutes.
-The Sasanians, however, had neglected to cover the bridge, and Heraclius charged across with the rearguard, unafraid of the arrows that the Sasanians fired, turning the tide of battle against the Sasanians.
+The Sasanians, however, had neglected to cover the bridge, and Heraclius charged across with the rearguard, unafraid of the arrows that the Sasanians shot, turning the tide of battle against the Sasanians.
 Shahrbaraz expressed his admiration at Heraclius to a renegade Greek: "See your Emperor!
 He fears these arrows and spears no more than would an anvil!"
 The Battle of Sarus was a successful retreat for the Byzantines that panegyrists magnified.
 In the aftermath of the battle, the Byzantine army wintered at Trebizond.